 “In order to tackle antibiotic resistance, it is crucial that we start to optimise antibiotic prescribing.
 The dashboard provides GPs with a data-driven understanding of their practice’s prescribing behaviours, along with the opportunity to compare their data with regional and national prescribing trends.”

 “The dashboard enables clinicians to use this feedback data to help optimise their prescribing, by identifying patients at high-risk of developing infection-related complications so that they can take this information into account when making treatment decisions.
 By using these detailed analytics, clinicians can ensure that antibiotics are being issued to the patients who really need them.”

 For further information about the dashboard, please visit the GM CHC Antibiotic Resistance project web page.

-If you’re not a GP but you’re interested in learning more about the drivers which impact Antibiotic Prescribing across the UK, you can register to access the National Antibiotic Prescribing dashboard, which provides an overview of the UK’s antibiotic prescribing profile.
+If you’re not a GP but you’re interested in learning more about the drivers which impact Antibiotic Prescribing across the UK, you can access the National Antibiotic Prescribing dashboard, which provides an overview of the UK’s antibiotic prescribing profile.